 And there are some good people over at National Review, Andy McCarthy and a few others.

-There's still people we like over at National Review, but by and large, National Review has become the never Trump, you know, Grand Central.
+There are still people we like over at National Review, but by and large, National Review has become the never Trump, you know, Grand Central.

-But I mean, it's simple, Jonah, because if you aid in a bet Hillary and you keep trashing Trump and you keep taking his views out of context, as I've watched you and others do, and you keep calling me a puppy and keep calling me uh saying I'm on tirades, it it doesn't deal with this substantive issue.
+But I mean, it's simple, Jonah, because if you aid and abet Hillary and you keep trashing Trump and you keep taking his views out of context, as I've watched you and others do, and you keep calling me a puppy and keep calling me saying I'm on tirades, it doesn't deal with this substantive issue, and that is Hillary's going to appoint Ruth Bader Ginsburg or worse, Sonia Sautomayor or worse, to the Supreme Court.

 You have a list of Donald Trump appointing originalists to the Supreme Court to replace Scalia.

-You know, people that Have a deep fidelity and belief in the constitution and separation of powers, coequal branches of government, which would now impact this country for generations.
+You know, people that have a deep fidelity and belief in the Constitution and separation of powers, co-equal branches of government, which would now impact this country for generations.

 That's why on the Supreme Court alone, that ought to convince any Republican that's on the fence to come over.

-And the same thing we've got Donald Trump wants extreme vetting for people that come from countries where they either practice sharia, which is the antithesis of our constitutional system, or that come from countries that have a high percentage of people that we don't have the potential to vet, but could be radicalized.
+And the same thing, we've got Donald Trump wants extreme vetting for people that come from countries where they either practice Sharia, which is the antithesis of our constitutional system, or that come from countries that have a high percentage of people that we don't have the potential to vet, but could be radicalized.

 So if Hillary allows unvetted refugees in the country and they end up doing what they've done in Europe, I'm blaming people like Jonah.